EarthScope/rover/docs/commands.md

     rover trigger N[:M]+

-Ask the daemon to re-process the given subscriptions.
-The arguments can be single numbers (identifying the subscriptions, as displayed by `rover list-subscribe`), or ranges (N:M).
+Ask the daemon to re-process a subscription(s) based on its index. `rover list-subscribe` displays subscriptions indices. `tirgger` accepts integers or ranges of integers (N:M) as arguments.

-More exactly, this command resets the "last checked" date in the database, so when the daemon re-checks the database (typically once per minute) it will process the subscription.
+More exactly, this command resets the "last checked" date in the database, so when the daemon re-checks the database ,typically once per minute, it will process the subscription.

 #### Significant Parameters